Final Fantasy XIV: Character progression

-In addition to these player versus environment (PvE) challenges, three forms of player versus player (PvP) combat exist in Final Fantasy XIV.
-The first type, the Wolves' Den, is an arena featuring structured four-versus-four battles; a player may register with up to three teammates to challenge another four-person team.
-The second type, Frontlines, is a large battleground in which players form teams of up to 24 characters.
+In addition to these player versus environment (PvE) challenges, various forms of player versus player (PvP) combat exist in Final Fantasy XIV.
+The Feast was an arena featuring structured four-versus-four battles where a player could register with up to three teammates to challenge another four-person team.
+This mode was removed in patch 6.1, when it was replaced with Crystalline Conflict, which consists of two teams of five competing to seize control of and push a crystal which starts at the middle of the arena to each team's goal point.
+The second type, Frontlines, is a large battleground in which players form teams of up to 24 members.
 Teams are delineated by players' allegiance to one of three Grand Companies and the team which reaches the target number of points first wins the match.
 Multiple modes are available, each with differing locations and rulesets.
-Within the fiction, Frontlines is presented as an organized set of military exercises between the three nations with the ulterior goal of jockeying for dominance of regions rich in magical artifacts.
+Within the game, Frontlines is presented as an organized set of military exercises between the three nations with the ulterior goal of jockeying for dominance of regions rich in magical artifacts.
 The third type, Rival Wings, is a battle arena mode where players manipulate minion waves and pilot mechs to destroy enemy objectives.